essandess/macOS-clamAV/README.md

 # macOS-clamAV

-A simple clamAV configuration for macOS with scheduled on-demand scanning.
+A simple clamAV configuration for macOS with scheduled on-demand and on-access scanning of user `Downloads` and `Desktop` directories.

-This configures [clamAV](http://www.clamav.net) for macOS with regular on-demand scans.
+This configures [clamAV](http://www.clamav.net) for macOS with regular on-demand scans and on-access scanning of user `Downloads` and `Desktop` directories.

 ## Installation and Configuration